 The Criminal Injuries Compensation Board is the highest decision-making body regarding criminal injuries compensation.
 It is appointed by the Swedish government and resolves matters of a principal nature or of greater importance.
 The Board consists of active court lawyers, insurance experts, and members of the Swedish parliament.
 Normally, the Board meets three to six times a year.
 The decisions made by the Board cannot be appealed.

 The Council of the Crime Victim Fund

-The Council of the Crime Victim Fund reviews matters regarding grants from the Crime Victim Fund, administered by the Crime Victim Compensation and Support Authority.
+The Council of the Crime Victim Fund reviews matters regarding grants from the Crime Victim Fund, administered by the Swedish Crime Victim Authority.
 This council is made up of the authority’s Director-General and seven other members appointed by the Government.
 The members are persons with research experience and a sound knowledge of crime victims and crime victim activities.